Today’s post was contributed by my friend and fabulous costumer Sue Woods.

 Bustle pads are best for use during the second half of the civil war period.
 They help aid with the elliptical shape; leading to the bustle years beginning at the end of the1860s.
 They are fairly easy to make.
 Mine was just two half oval like shapes stitched together and stuffed with bias tape waist ties added.

-Other simple hat-less options are to gather you hair back into a snood (a knit hair net).
+Other simple hat-less options are to gather your hair back into a bun (use a faux bun or braided hair piece if you have short hair).
 For fancier occasions pin flowers and leaves to your hair like a crown.
 The dollar store has cheap flowers that when dyed in black tea will give them an aged look.

 A parasol is another pretty and useful accessory.
 They are great shade providers in the hot summer months.
 A cheap costume parasol can easily be redecorated to create a matching look.
 See here for how Debbie made a Carriage Parasol.
 You can also use a fan to stay cool.
 Nearly any cheap lace or wood fan you can find will work for this era.
 Shop parasols and fans.

 Just as parasols and fans are easy accessories to acquire that can make your outfit look more Victorian, so is a bag to hide your modern car keys and cell phone in.
 Not to mention the convenience.
 While civil war era appropriate bags can get quite big and fancy, you really only need a small drawstring bag.
 Mine is a cover to a sheet set I bought.
 Get creative.
 So many items around you can be used as part of your civil war ensemble.

 Victorian Makeup- Makeup was largely unacceptable for women in the Victorian era.
 However many women, especially young women, or women with blemishes turned to beauty routines and some face powders and lip tint to create a fresh natural appearance.
 Makeup should never look modern and when possible use reproduction makeup for the most accurate look.
 Read the Victorian Makeup and Beauty Guide here.